 Which memory verse helps you conquer anxiety?

-My new book is priced at $1.99 this week!
-The Fruitful Life is a study on the fruits of the spirit, perfect for this Lenten season.
-Please hop over to Amazon and download it for only $1.99 now!
+My new book The Fruitful Life is a study on the fruits of the spirit.
+Please hop over to Amazon and download it now!

 Two free resources for this book await you if you sign up for my email list below.
 I’ve created a 40-Day Study Guide and 40 Days of Prayer so you can have a more fruitful season.
 Sign up here to gain access to these free resources, plus lots of other exclusive content!